feloy/ng2-arithmetis/README.md

+# The Game

+The principle of the game is that 5 tiles are available in a rack.
+3 numbers, an operator and and equal sign, ie 0 + 0 = 0

+There is a 5x5 grid, and you can get tiles from the rack to put in the grid, to make correct operations.

+The objects to implement:

+ - a *tile class*
+ - a *rack component* with 5 squares available
+ - a *distributor service* which will distribute tiles in the rack
+ - a *grid component* which will contain 5x5 squares
+ - a *square component*, element of rack and grid.

+# First install a new project with angular-cli...

 # This is your [AngularAttack](https://www.angularattack.com) 2016 Repo

 This repo is the start of your AngularAttack 2016 entry.
 It contains the simple [Angular2 starter](https://angular.io/docs/ts/latest/quickstart.html) files.